EliAndrewC/l7r/setting/budgets.md

 The same ancient Chinese sources provide some calibration on how much land a single household could work:

 - 10 mu was about the maximum a single landowner could manage on his own; more than that required tenant farmers.
-- 100 mu was the ideal land size for a household of five.
+- The classical ~100-mu ideal for a household of five (Li Kui, Mencius) is a northern dry-grain figure; intensive wet rice is far more labor-bound, so paddy households work much less.
 - 20-30 mu was more typical for such a household in crowded metro areas.
 - Small household (1-3 members): could work 0.1-5.0 mu
 - Medium household (4-5 members): could work 5.1-19.5 mu